nfdi4plants/nfdi4plants.knowledgebase/src/docs/implementation/ArcCommander.md

 For details, please

- - try out the [QuickStart ARC Commander][kb-QuickStart_arcCommander],
+ - try out the [QuickStart ARC Commander][kb-QuickStart_ARC Commander],
- - check the [GitHub repository][gh-ArcCommander] to download and install the latest ARC Commander release on your device, or
+ - check the [GitHub repository][gh-ARC Commander] to download and install the latest ARC Commander release on your device, or
- - explore the [ARC Commander wiki pages][gh-ArcCommander-Wiki] for in-depth details.
+ - explore the [ARC Commander wiki pages][gh-ARC Commander-Wiki] for in-depth details.

 <!-- Links to DataPLANT knowledge base (kb-) -->